 In CBT we work together to recognise and challenge some unhelpful thinking patterns and behaviours which may be causing you difficulties.
 We also look at identifying unchangeable aspects in your life so we are more focused on developing acceptance here.

 CBT can then be used to work on techniques and finding new ways of managing.
 In time this can change the way you feel and behave in certain situations.
 The ultimate aim is for the client to be their own therapist.

 What happens in CBT sessions

-During the first session I like to work together with the client visually using big sheets of paper and explore negative patterns of thoughts, emotions, feelings and actions.
-We start by drawing some of the vicious cycles the client may be stuck in.
-This helps both of us understand some of the unhelpful thoughts and behaviours and how they are linked to how client is feeling.
+During the first session, I like to work together visually and use big sheets of paper to explore negative patterns of thoughts, emotions, feelings and actions.
+We may start by drawing some of the cycles a person is tuck in.
+This helps both of us understand some of the unhelpful thoughts and behaviours and how they are linked to how that person is feeling.

-For example, we may draw a diagram representing how an anxious thought makes as avoid certain situations and then how this maintains and furthers anxious thoughts and feelings.
+For example, we may draw a diagram representing how an anxious thought makes us avoid certain situations and then how this maintains and furthers anxious thoughts and feelings.

 In CBT we would focus mostly on what is going on in your life right now, but sometimes we might also look at your past, and think about how your past experiences impact the way you see the world.

-On the first or second session we also discuss short term and long term goals the client would like to achieve.
-For example a short term goal could be taking a shower and the long term goal could be returning to work after a long absence of leave.
+In the first or second session, we also discuss short term and long term goals the client would like to achieve.
+For example, a short term goal could be taking a shower and the long term goal could be returning to work after a long absence of leave.

 How does negative thinking start?

 Negative thinking patterns can start anytime.
 For example, if you didn’t receive much attention or praise from your parents or teachers at school, you may have thought “I’m useless, I’m not good enough”.